 In meeting these challenges the West Coast will become a leader in the provision of rural health services: identifying opportunities to add value, reducing duplication across our system, and redirecting funding into services that will provide the greatest return in terms of health gain.

-Important steps have been taken towards enabling our vision including connecting clinical information systems, establishing shared transalpine pathways with the Canterbury DHB, introducing the Complex Clinical Care Network and commencing the development of Integrated Family Health Services.
+We have taken important steps towards enabling our vision, including connecting clinical information systems, establishing shared transalpine pathways with the Canterbury DHB, introducing the Complex Clinical Care Network and commencing the development of Integrated Family Health Services.

 The following critical success factors are the strategic components needed for us to achieve our vision and become a leader in the provision of rural health services.